Emma-Farrar/Emma-Farrar/_posts/2021-02-12-Mapping the Gay Guides Visualizing Queer Space and American Life.md

 This website does a good job blending text with visuals, as well as interactive attributes.
 The map is useful to locate places that existed at the time.
 By using different headers, a visitor can click through them to learn more about how and why the directors made this project.

 I think the subject matter itself is a good humanities project.
 It deals with society and culture which is especially important when traveling.
-Being a minority in a society, it was important to have some type of guide specifically for them.
+Being a minority in a society, it was important to have some type of guide specifically for gays.
 It sent the message that you were important and communities would welcome you with open arms.

+**iPhone**

 One critique I have concerns using the website on my phone; it caused everything to feel squished together.
 The words went right to the edge of the page and the map didn’t fit.
 I had to do a lot of zooming out to see everything.
 However, I think this is a great website to view on a larger platform with a big screen.